Australia mourns U.S. firefighters as probe into plane crash begins

 Six local volunteer firefighters were injured later on Thursday when a water tanker vehicle rolled when they were battling a blaze in the south coast region of the state.
 Three were released from hospital on Thursday night, while the other three would be released on Friday, officials said.

 While fire conditions eased in southeastern Australia on Friday, Sydney was choking on a new smoke haze, blown in by a baking hot wind from the fires burning in the south of the state.
-The harbourside city was also covered in a layer of terracotta-coloured soil brought in from the west by huge dust storms.
+The harborside city was also covered in a layer of terracotta-colored soil brought in from the west by huge dust storms.

 In New South Wales, firefighters were tackling 95 blazes, but they were all at the lowest warning levels.
 In Victoria state, one out of 60 fires was rated at the warning level of “watch and act”, meaning there was no immediate danger.

+(This story corrects York University location to Toronto, not California, in 14th paragraph)

-Reporting by Sonali Paul and Paulina Duran; Additional reporting by Wayne Cole in Sydney; Editing by Jane Wardell
+Reporting by Sonali Paul and Paulina Duran; Additional reporting by Jamie Freed and Wayne Cole in Sydney; Editing by Jane Wardell